The Getty

 Descriptors appear as singular nouns, except where common usage dictates the plural (e.g., sciences).
 Include adjectival forms as alternate descriptors where justified by common usage.
 End users will combine descriptors and alternate descriptors with other terms (e.g., dance + photography; highway + engineering; Canadian + printmaking).
 For further discussion regarding terms, see 3.3 Terms.

-» Functions hierarchy
+» Functions Hierarchy

-Contains descriptors for activities that are conducted in order to accomplish specific purposes, as well as methodologies associated with specific areas of endeavor.
+Contains concept records for activities that are conducted in order to accomplish specific purposes, as well as methodologies associated with specific areas of endeavor.
 It includes descriptors for activities relating to the manipulation of data, the collecting of objects, human communication, economics, business, law, and government, as well as other professional activities.

 • Regarding other Hierarchies

-Terms describing branches of learning, (e.g., history) and areas of specialization, (e.g., law), are found in the Disciplines hierarchy.
+Terms describing branches of learning, (e.g., history) and areas of specialization, (e.g., law), are found in the Disciplines Hierarchy.

 • Organization